 How to play Christmas picture bingo

 This bingo game is an easy, no-prep way to keep your kids occupied while you prepare for the holiday.
-My toddler, who is 33 months at the time of updating this post, also enjoys playing picture bingo as a solitaire matching game.
-I give her the call card tiles and a card and she enjoys matching the tiles to her game board.
+Toddlers and preschoolers can play with this bingo as a solitaire matching game, or you can grab these free printable Christmas matching cards for them to enjoy.

 This Christmas bingo game is also fun for adults at holiday parties.
 Many readers have written about using picture bingo with elderly adults, too.
 It’s a fun take on bingo night for any age group!